The Mountain Area Volunteer Lawyers Program

 MAVL was formed in 1983 under the sponsorship of the North Carolina Bar Association and in cooperation with Pisgah Legal Services (PLS).The program is governed by an Advisory Board consisting of private attorneys from each county and client eligible representatives.
 Pisgah Legal Services screens and refers clients to MAVL attorneys.

-MAVL is celebrating 30 years of helping people through volunteerism.
-In 2012 alone, volunteer MAVL attorneys donated 3,643 professional hours to help PLS clients meet their basic needs, a service modestly valued at $546,460.
+MAVL is celebrating more than 30 years of helping people through volunteerism.
+In 2013 alone, volunteer MAVL attorneys donated 3,085 professional hours to help PLS clients meet their basic needs, a service modestly valued at $462,771.
 Check out this list of more than 750 attorneys who have volunteered through the MAVL program over the years.

 For more information or to join MAVL, contact Ky Delaney, at firstname.lastname@example.org or 210-3779 or click here.